Notes on the Geography of Senegal: Barbarie

 A war memorial sits on the Barbarie side of that lower bridge.
 The ocean is at the skyline.
 This road is an exact extension of the Pont Faidherbe to the east and is also the divider between N'Dar Toute and Guet N'Dar.

-No plaques or insignia but the same French-and-Senegalese-together imagery of the Demba and Dupont statue in Dakar.
+No plaques or insignia but the imagery of French-and-Senegalese-together recalls the Demba and Dupont statue in Dakar.

 Most of the streets on Barbarie make no effort to hide their underlying sand.